coxy1989/mlsabbatical/website/content/markdown/learning_log.md

 ### Tuesday, 24/07/2018

-I completed the first three weeks of the Mathematics for machine learning: Linear Algebra course.
+I completed the first three weeks of [Mathematics for machine learning: Linear Algebra](https://www.coursera.org/learn/linear-algebra-machine-learning).
 This was a nice back to basics linear algebra review, which I didn't mind as it felt good to stake out some ground - topics included:

 - Dot product
 - Scalar and vector projection